-San Francisco’s experience with e-scooters is a familiar one given its proximity to Silicon Valley, which has made the city’s streets an occasional test lab for high-tech experimentation and disruption.
-It’s also instructive for other cities such as Washington, D.C., that are still working out the kinks on regulations that encourage the use of alternative forms of transportation such as scooters and dockless bicycles while also protecting pedestrians and riders.
-In August, the District announced an extension of its pilot program for dockless bicycles and scooters through December, but also tightened the rules a bit on how the devices should be secured when not in use.
+San Francisco’s experience with e-scooters is a familiar one, given its proximity to Silicon Valley, which has made the city’s streets an occasional test lab for high-tech experimentation and disruption.
+It’s also instructive for other cities, such as the District, that are still working out the kinks in regulations that encourage the use of alternative forms of transportation such as scooters and dockless bicycles while also protecting pedestrians and riders.
+In August, the District announced an extension of its pilot program for dockless bicycles and scooters through December, but it also tightened the rules a bit on how the devices should be secured when not in use.

 San Francisco Board of Supervisors member Aaron Peskin (D) said city officials there recognized that people quickly embraced scooters as a way to zip through urban congestion on trips that were too long to take on foot — or just for fun.
 But city officials also didn’t want sidewalks to become pedestrian free-fire zones or open dumpsters for unused scooters.
-He said San Francisco imposed its ban in April after several scooter companies such as Bird and Lime dumped the scooters on the streets, and something like pandemonium was set loose.
+He said San Francisco imposed its ban in April after several scooter companies dumped scooters on the streets and something like pandemonium was set loose.

 “Every elected official, and every department head in the city of San Francisco, was the subject of literally thousands of complaints.
-It was kind of like the bad old days of the worst excesses of tech, where they wanted to ask for forgiveness rather than permission,” said Peskin, who also chairs the San Francisco County Transportation Authority (SFCTA) Board, said most of the outcry came from pedestrians.
+It was kind of like the bad old days of the worst excesses of tech, where they wanted to ask for forgiveness rather than permission,” said Peskin, who also chairs the board of the San Francisco County Transportation Authority, adding that most of the outcry came from pedestrians.

-“They ranged from parents with strollers to people with physical challenges in wheelchairs to everyday pedestrians who were facing 25-mph devices that are not supposed to be on sidewalks, with testosterone-crazy punks zipping on the sidewalks,” Peskin said.
-He said public health officials also reported an increase in injuries, including some from pedestrians who tripped over abandoned scooters left on sidewalks.
+“They ranged from parents with strollers to people with physical challenges in wheelchairs to everyday pedestrians who were facing 25 mph devices that are not supposed to be on sidewalks, with testosterone-crazy punks zipping on the sidewalks,” Peskin said.
+He said public health officials also reported an increase in injuries, including some from pedestrians who tripped over scooters left on sidewalks.

 The San Francisco Municipal Transportation Agency (SFMTA) then set about reviewing 12 applications from a variety of companies competing for five slots, searching in particular for a commitment to safe riding and parking.
 The agency said it chose Scoot and Skip because both offer helmets, instructional videos or other instructional assistance.

-Under the pilot program, each company can put 625 scooters on the street for the first six months.
+Under the pilot program, each company can put 625 scooters on the streets for the first six months.
 If everything checks out, SFMTA has the authority to increase the cap to 2,500 machines.
 City officials also plan to reexamine the pilot sometime next year.
-In addition, Peskin said, San Francisco has regulated the way the companies can use financial data supplied by riders, and urged other cities to do the same.
+In addition, Peskin said, San Francisco has regulated the way the companies can use financial data supplied by riders and urges other cities to do the same.